ItzArman09/ItzArman09/README.md

 **ItzArman09/ItzArman09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on WEB DEVELOPMENT, DISCORD BOTS
+- 🌱 I’m currently learning BACKEND DEV.
+- 👯 I’m looking to collaborate on DISCORD BOT PROJECTS
+- 🤔 I’m looking for help with DATABASE MANAGEMENT
+- 💬 Ask me about ANYTHING?
+- 📫 How to reach me: VIA DISCORD
+- 😄 Pronouns: HE/HIM
+- ⚡ Fun fact: IM SELF-TAUGHT HAHAHA